alex8ndr/Holoportation/README.md

 # HOLOPORTATION: Live 3D Object Capture and Transmission for CSA’s AR Astronaut Training

+**By: Roxanne Archambault, Alex Turianskyj, Aleksej Dejanov, and Anh Tu Nguyen**

-This capstone project is an **open-source academic implementation** inspired by Microsoft’s concept of “Holoportation.”
+This capstone project is an **open-source academic implementation** of real-time 3D point cloud reconstruction and transmission, inspired by Microsoft’s concept of “Holoportation.”

 ## Overview

-Holoportation is a system that enables real-time 3D point cloud capture, transmission, and rendering of everything within a defined zone surrounded by cameras.
+Holoportation is a system that enables real-time 3D point cloud capture, transmission, and rendering of everything within a defined zone surrounded by RGBD cameras.
 This project enhances astronaut training using augmented reality (AR) by transmitting real-time point cloud data to Microsoft HoloLens 2 headsets.
 The system processes depth and color data from multiple Orbbec Femto Bolt cameras, and transmits it in real-time, allowing trainers to include physical objects in remote training without prior modelling.

 ## Features